joelouthan/theologic.us/content/posts/prayers/2020-09-28-am_prayers.md

 My Lord above,

 Call on me.
 I will be obedient.
 Tell me with whom shall I share your good news: you are Jesus and you have saved his people from their sins.
 If they believe and trust in you, they will live.

+**Logan**

 **Chuck's sons, Zachary & Samuel**